FormidableLabs/victory-docs/src/screens/docs/components/victory-bar/ecology.md

 ### animate

 The `animate` prop specifies props for [VictoryAnimation] and [VictoryTransition] to use.
 The animate prop may be used to specify the duration, delay and easing of an animation, as well as the behavior of `onEnter` and `onExit` and `onLoad` transitions.
-Each Victory component defines its own default transitions, be these may be modified, or overwritten with the `animate` prop.
+Each Victory component defines its own default transitions, be these may be modified, or overridden with the `animate` prop.

 *examples:* `animate={{duration: 2000, onLoad: {duration: 1000}, onEnter: {duration: 500, before: () => ({y: 0})})}`